Synthetixio/SIPs/SIPS/sip-draft-upgrade-delegate-powers.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 What are Delegates and what are their current powers?
 Delegates are trusted wallet addresses that you can set to claim the weekly rewards on your behalf.
 This function is already live on SNX mainnet however adoption will likely be limited if Delegates are not able to help their owner in penalty to fix their c ratio before claiming the rewards.
-By upgrading the current powers of Delegates, we will be able to explore the true potential of this feature and hopefully help SNX minters to have an easier life and less #tech-support issues with their ledger wallet.
+By upgrading the current powers of Delegates, we will be able to explore the true potential of this feature and hopefully help minters to have an easier life and less #tech-support issues with their ledger wallet.
 This will also encourage 3rd party integrations such as building an automated delegate to help claim the weekly rewards

 ## Motivation
 <!--The motivation is critical for SIPs that want to change Synthetix.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.-->
-We expect c-ratio and reduction of rewards period to change from time to time based on governance calls so by adding more powers to delegates, owners can make use of their delegates in order to react to rewards changes more easily.
-Using delegates provides higher security as you can now keep your hardware wallet in cold storage with no need to connect it online anymore.
-We expect delegates to help solve a major pain point for ledger wallet SNX owners with their constant browser support issues as well.
-More importantly delegates can only claim rewards on behalf currently and if the owner wallet is in penalty, the delegate will not be able to help fix the penalty and claim for maximum rewards.
+We expect c-ratio and reduction of rewards period to change from time to time based on governance calls so by upgrading the powers of delegates, owners can make use of their delegates to help them react to c-ratio and rewards period changes more easily.
+Using delegates provides higher security as well because now you can keep your hardware wallet in cold storage without needing to connect it online anymore.
+Also we expect delegates to help solve a major pain point for ledger wallet owners with their constant browser support issues.
+More importantly delegates currently can only claim rewards on behalf, however if the owner wallet is in penalty, the delegate will not be able to help fix the penalty and claim for maximum rewards.
 The upgrade in powers is much needed to complete the potential of what delegates can help their owners to achieve for rewards.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->